-8 How to create a new checker plugin
+9 How to create a new checker plugin

-This section describes how to create a checker - a type-checking compiler plugin that detects bugs or verifies their absence.
-After a programmer annotates a program using JSR 308 annotations, the checker plugin verifies that the code is consistent with the annotations.
+This section describes how to extend the Checker Framework to create a checker - a type-checking compiler plugin that detects bugs or verifies their absence.
+After a programmer annotates a program, the checker plugin verifies that the code is consistent with the annotations.
 If you only want to use a checker, you do not need to read this section.